lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 # History of Changes {#sect-g}

 Note: This appendix will be deleted in the final version of the document.

+From version 17 -> 18:

+* Deleted last paragraph of Appendix D.3 to resolve the DISCUSS from Paul Wouters

 From version 16 -> 17: